Grieving congressman leads effort to remove Trump after riot

 Now, the Maryland Democrat and former constitutional law professor is leading the effort to remove President Donald Trump from office for inciting the riot.

 He authored a resolution being approved Tuesday by the House that calls on Vice President Mike Pence to invoke the 25th Amendment and declare Trump unable to complete his term, which expires next week.
-Pence likely won’t do that, which will likely lead the chamber to quickly move to articles of impeachment, which Raskin also helped draft.
+Pence isn’t expected to do that, which will likely lead the chamber to quickly move to articles of impeachment, which Raskin also helped draft.

 “That is the groundwork for fascism, when you add racism, anti-Semitism, conspiracy theory and magical thinking.
 That is an absolute powder keg in terms of an assault on democracy,” Raskin said of the riot in an interview.
 “So we have to be very tough, and very strong right now in defending the Constitution and democracy.”